NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 Space

-For a detailed list of EAs and IAs, see pages 64 to 67 for EAs and pages 69 - 70 for IAs.
+Find the detailed list of EE and EI, pages 64 to 67 for the EE and pages 69 - 70 for the EI.

-There are exceptions, which do not take into account the above criteria, such as the criticality of the activity or whether it is designated by the State.
-For example, the size criterion does not apply to all sectors: network providers, local public services, specific public administration entities, digital service providers, trust service providers, domain name registry providers...
+There are exceptions that do not take into account the preceding criteria, such as the criticality of the activity or if it is designated by the State.
+For example, the size criterion does not apply to all sectors: network providers, local public services, specific public administration entities, digital service providers, trust service providers, domain name registry providers, etc.

 • a default rule,

-What is the aim of the NIS 2 directive?
+What is the objective of the NIS 2 directive?

-Given the economic context, wars and cyber-attacks, the European Commission is keen to strengthen cybersecurity in all member countries, with the aim of achieving uniqueness.
+With the economic context, wars, cyberattacks, the European Commission wants to strengthen cybersecurity across all member countries with the objective of uniqueness.

-NIS 2 is part of a context of resilience, designed to help players overcome and cope with cyber crises.
+NIS 2 is part of a resilience context, it should help players overcome and cope with cyber crises.

-The European market wants to stand strong and united in the face of increasingly organized hackers.
+The European market wants to show strength and unity in the face of increasingly organized hackers.
 Cyberattacks are becoming more professional, and the supply chain is increasingly targeted.

-The aim of NIS 1 was to strengthen highly critical players, but the problem has shifted to their subcontractors, and the aim is to force all players to strengthen their cybersecurity.
+NIS 1 aimed to strengthen highly critical players, but the problem shifted to their subcontractors, the aim is to force all players to strengthen their cybersecurity.

-Corporate management is much more involved in NIS 2 than ever before.
-So much so, that responsibility is being shifted back to management bodies, with mandatory training and involvement in the application of cybersecurity rules and standards.
+Company management is much more involved in NIS 2 than it has ever been.
+So much so that responsibility is passed on to the governing bodies with an obligation to train and an involvement in the application of cybersecurity rules and standards.

-Management, which until now has been able to detach itself from the problems of IT departments, will now have to get involved and, above all, provide a budget.
+The management, which until now could detach itself from the problems of the IT departments, will have to get involved and, above all, provide a budget.

 What will change with the adoption of the NIS2 directive?

-Entities will become proactive about their digital security.
+Entities will become proactive in their digital security.

-They will have obligations and will have to follow a safety charter with risk management.
+They will have obligations and must follow a security charter with risk management.

 • Entities must notify ANSSI.

-• They must provide contact information and keep it up to date.
+• They must communicate contact information and keep it up to date.

-There will also be changes in safety requirements for management bodies, who will have to approve risk management measures, supervise their implementation and be liable in the event of non-compliance.
+There will also be changes in security requirements at the level of the governing bodies, they will have to approve the measures in terms of risk management, supervise their implementation and will be responsible in case of non-compliance with the obligations.

-There is an obligation to train members of management to better understand cybersecurity management risks, practices and incidents.
+There is an obligation to train management members to better understand the risks, practices, and incidents in cybersecurity management.

-Management must also provide all employees with ongoing training in IT security.
+Management must also provide ongoing training to all employees on IT security.

 Security measures for regulated entities